The Power of Choice

 - SIL (Standard Imperative Language): not yet started

 - Visual studio integration: When you write a lexer & parser, you can get syntax highlighting almost for free.

 At the moment, Loyc is limited to the .NET platform.
 Loyc has several general-purpose "core" libraries that you can read about at core.loyc.net.

-This is a huge project with many parts and I am looking feverishly for volunteers to help create these parts.
+Loyc is a concept with many parts and potential parts, and I am looking feverishly for volunteers to help create these parts.
 You can reach me at

 gmail.com, with account name